 How cancelled orders affect your Shopify sales reports

-When you've finished editing your orders, Edit Order performs a "save as" by canceling the original order and applying the original payment to the newly edited version of the order.
-This creates a clear paper trail of what happened with the orders at all times.
-All apps on the Shopify app store that edit's order have settled on taking this approach as well.
+When you've finished editing your orders in Advanced Mode, Edit Order performs a "save-as" by canceling the original order and applying the original payment to the newly edited version of the order.
+This creates a clear paper trail of what happened with your customers' orders at all times.

 How to get accurate reporting figures